cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

 Purchase
 ========

-A Cask Data Application Platform (CDAP) Example demonstrating many of the CDAP components.
+A Cask Data Application Platform (CDAP) example demonstrating many of the CDAP components.

 Overview
 ========